education.vic.gov.au

 Eligibility criteria

-Where a school discovers an unforeseen, urgent maintenance issue and lacks the funds to address it, the school must contact their Regional Office for assistance preparing an EMP application.
+Where a school discovers an unforeseen, urgent maintenance issue and lacks the funds to address it, the school must contact their regional office for assistance preparing an EMP application.
 Schools may request part- or whole-funding for the works.
-The Regional Office can advise schools on emergency maintenance issues, and assist schools in preparing an application.
+The regional office can advise schools on emergency maintenance issues, and assist schools in preparing an application.

 Works will be carried out at the school to address the urgent issue if the application meets all of the following criteria:

-• the safety of students and/or staff is at risk and
+• the safety of students and/or staff is at risk

-• the problem could not reasonably have been foreseen and
+• the problem could not reasonably have been foreseen

-• the school has considered options to address the maintenance issue and has given the VSBA sufficient information to make an informed decision and
+• the school has considered options to address the maintenance issue and has given the VSBA sufficient information to make an informed decision

 • the proposed works are in entitled space.
 Works at Special Development Schools (SDS) and Special Schools will not be restricted to facility area allocations.